nyumathclinic/latex-gotham/README.md

 # latex-gotham

-LaTeX packages for the NYU visual identity.
+LaTeX packages for the NYU brand.

 ## Contents

-So far there are three latex “modules” in this bundle:
+This bundle contains several modules:

+* `beamerthemeNYU22` installs a beamer presentation theme called `NYU22`.
+  It provides a look and feel in the contemporary/subtle quadrant of the tone pallette.

 * `beamerthemeGotham` installs a beamer presentation theme called `Gotham`.
+It provides a look and feel using the brand edition prior to 2022.
+Since `NYU22` adapts `Gotham`, both are shipped, but the `Gotham` theme should probably not be used anymore.

+* `xcolor-nyu22` is a package (extending `xcolor`) which provides names for the colors in the official 2022 brand pallette.

-* `xcolor-nyu` provides names for the colors prescribed by the NYU website.
+* `xcolor-nyu` provides color names for the pre-2022 palette.
+These colors are officially deprecated.

+* `nyu22fonts` is a LaTeX package which chooses fonts consistent with the brand.

-* `logos` provides images files for many NYU school logos.
+* `logos` provides image files for many NYU school logos.

+Read the READMEs in any of the modules for more information.

 ## Installation

 Download or clone the repository.
+If you have checked out the repository before and want to make sure yours is up-to-date, execute `git pull`.

-Within the repository's directory, execute:
+At the root level of the repository, execute:

-    $ l3build install
+    l3build install

 This should install the packages in the places that your TeX installation can find it and also that you can write to.
 But if you're nervous, run this first:

-    $ l3build install --dry-run
+    l3build install --dry-run

 This will prepare the installation in the `build/` subdirectory and inform you where it *would* install.

+You can also run `l3build install` within any of the module subfolders if you only want to install that module only.
+But this should be used with caution since some modules depend on each other.

 A full installation will build/install documentation and source files in the proper place:

-    $ l3build install --full
+    l3build install --full

 Again, the `--dry-run` option will prepare without installation.

 If your TeX installation doesn't have `l3build` (that is, you can an error message like `l3build: command not found`), try instead:

-    $ texlua build.lua install --full
+    texlua build.lua install --full

 But you should probably update your TeX distribution.

 If the `--full` option isn't recognized, skip it and install the documentation separately:

-    $ cp -r build/doc/* `kpsewhich --var-value TEXMFHOME`/doc
+    cp -r build/doc/* `kpsewhich --var-value TEXMFHOME`/doc

 But again, you should probably update your TeX distribution.